-Zoo in Ibadan would total at least ten hours and quite possibly more.
+I calculated that the flight from London to Lagos, time spent loading the elephant in its crate onto a lorry at Lagos Airport, then driving it up to the Zoo in Ibadan would total at least ten hours and quite possibly more.
 After much thought, I came to the firm conclusion that to consign the elephant, in its existing questionable state, to another ten hours in its crate was a risk I was not prepared to take.
 I thus decided to fly back to Nigeria without the elephant!

 I quickly agreed with our helpful zoo friends that they would take the elephant back to their zoo and do whatever was necessary for it to recover.
 I had to get back to Nigeria as soon as possible and as my cargo jet was by now ready for take off I had just enough time to climb up into the aircraft and find my solitary seat.
-I had an uneventful, somewhat lonely flight back to Lagos - not even my elephant was there to talk to.

-This is, of course, where we came in, back on page one of this story when I was already on the plane and on the way back to Nigeria without the elephant.
+This is, of course, where we came in, back on page one of this story, when I was sitting on the aeroplane on the way back to Nigeria without the elephant.
 As I said then, I didn't enjoy that flight.
 I thought about the zoo staff and indeed many others in the University of Ibadan who would be so disappointed not to have the new elephant.
-However, I was absolutely sure I had made the right decision in leaving the elephant in London.
+However, I was absolutely sure I had made the right decision in leaving the animal in London.

-The plane landed at Lagos airport around the middle of the afternoon and, after going through the Immigration and Customs procedures, I found some of my zoo staff waiting for me outside the airport building as expected.
-They had driven down the one hundred or so difficult miles from Ibadan and had with them a truck with which to transport the crated elephant back to Ibadan as well as food and water to sustain it during this final stage of its journey.
+The plane landed at Lagos airport around the middle of the afternoon and, after going through the Immigration and Customs procedures, I found some of my zoo staff waiting for me outside the airport building as previously arranged.
+They had driven down the one hundred or so difficult miles from Ibadan and had with them a truck with which to transport the crated elephant back to Ibadan, as well as food and water to sustain it during this final stage of its journey.
 I spent a few unhappy minutes explaining to them what had happened.
 They were, understandably, very disappointed.
-As I said to them, however, provided that the health of the elephant we left behind improved, it might well be possible to try to fly the animal down to Nigeria again soon.
+As I said to them, however, provided that the health of the elephant we had left behind improved, it might well be possible to try to fly the animal down to Nigeria again soon.